SN 1998aq

-SN 1998aq is a nearby supernova located in the intermediate spiral galaxy NGC 3982, offset 18 arcsecond west and 7 arcsecond of the galactic nucleus.
+SN 1998aq was a nearby supernova located in the intermediate spiral galaxy NGC 3982, offset 18 arcsecond west and 7 arcsecond of the galactic nucleus.
 It was discovered April 13, 1998 by amateur astronomer Mark Armstrong and was confirmed by fellow British amateur Ron Arbour; both members of the U.K. Supernova/Nova Patrol.
 The event was not visible on a prior check by Armstrong made April 7.
 It reached peak brightness on April 27, and 15 days later had declined by 1.14 magnitudes in the B (blue) band.